 Rachel Grey aka Marvel Girl of the X-Men was the host of the Phoenix Force for a long while.
 Her relatively weaker power compared to her mother's stint as the Phoenix's host was due to Rachel actively suppressing the Phoenix's power.
 She mentioned at one point that she only allowed the Phoenix to use at most one percent of its power.

-It's ironic this trope is called Worf Had The Flu, considering how often it happens to the Starship Enterprise itself.
-For instance, in The Wrath of Khan, the rather puny-looking Reliant sneak attacks the Enterprise and leaves the ship hobbling along for the rest of the movie, thus prolonging a confrontation that, under normal circumstances, would've resulted in the Enterprise mopping floors with the Reliant within about two minutes.
+In Star Trek II: The Wrath of Khan, the rather puny-looking Reliant sneak attacks the Enterprise and leaves the ship hobbling along for the rest of the movie, thus prolonging a confrontation that, under normal circumstances, would've resulted in the Enterprise mopping floors with the Reliant within about two minutes.
 Most of the crew being cadets didn't help, and Khan was Genre Savvy enough to have studied the Enterprise in detail.

 Later, the far more advanced Enterprise-D almost gets blown out of space by an even clunkier Bird-Of-Prey in Star Trek: Generations, thanks to the Duras sisters getting their hands on their shield frequency (which apparently lets them fire through it).